luxi-huang/final-project-megabloks/README.md

 - Programmed Baxter grippers to close and open to grab the Lego pyrimid.
 - Using force control in Moveit to force on baxter grippers.

-### Dependencies:
-- This package uses the rethink_ws "package" provided via .rosinstall file from Matt
-- This package also uses a fork of "moveit_robots"
-	- uri: git@github.com:apinosky/moveit_robots.git
-	- branch: melodic-devel

 ### ROS Packages and Libraries:
 - Computer Vision:
 	- AR Tags